SanPen/GridCal/doc/md_source/topology.md

 ![](figures/settings-topology.png)

 Select branch types to reduce
-    The topological reduction is a top feature of GridCal.
+    The topological reduction is a top feature of VeraGrid.
 With it you can remove the influence of the redundant branches.
 This is specially relevant when you are provided with grids that have thousands of switches and connection branches that add no simulation value.
 Those can be removed in a very smart way.